-The Company's mission is to profitably expand its silver production through the development of its own projects ad consolidation of complimentary projects.
-The Company's current strategy is focused on developing the San Rafael Project while continuing to operate the Galena Complex in Idaho and the Cosalá Operations decision will depend on the mine development schedule of other sources of feed for such an expanded plant in the Cosalá District and the prevailing metal price environment.
-Exploration will continue on prospective targets with an emphasis provided to the Cosalá District.
+The Company's mission is to profitably expand its silver production through the development of its own projects and consolidation of complimentary projects.
+The Company's current strategy is focused on delivering a smooth transition to the San Rafael Project at the Cosalá Operations while continuing to improve profitability of the Galena Complex.
+Development of San Rafael will be dependent, in part, on the prevailing metal price environment and the ability to attract project financing.
+Exploration will continue to advance priority targets in the Cosalá District and to expand the silver-lead reserve and resource at Galena.